Carbon Dynamics & Sequestration Analysis

 This study explores how urban morphology influences ecosystem productivity in Cook County, Illinois, and Singapore.
 Using the CASA model and Local Climate Zone (LCZ) classifications, it shows that greener urban forms (dense or scattered trees, sparsely built areas) contribute most to carbon sequestration and Net Primary Productivity (NPP).
 Urban form explains a substantial share of NPP variation in both regions.
 Socioeconomic factors also shape outcomes: in Cook County, higher income and family stability align with greater NPP, while in Singapore, denser housing and high ownership rates reduce NPP.
 The findings highlight that urban planning integrating morphology and socio-ecological factors can strengthen climate resilience, equity, and ecological productivity.

-Present at City+ Oxford 2025 Conference
+Presented at City+ Oxford 2025 Conference